o1-labs/rfcs/00xx-vinegar.md

                +-> step -> wrap
 step -> wrap -/
 ```
 where every step proof may have 0, 1, or 2 previous wrap proofs, and each wrap proof has exactly 1 previous step proof.
-Only step proofs contain actual "application logic", but a 'pickles proof' is conventionally assumed to be one of the wrap proofs, since we wrap a step proof immediately after producing it.
+Only step proofs contain actual "application logic", but a 'Pickles proof' is conventionally assumed to be one of the wrap proofs, since we wrap a step proof immediately after producing it.

 ## Detailed Design

-The goal of vinegar is to create compatibility layer to "absorb" other non-kimchi proofs.
+The goal of vinegar is to create compatibility layer to "absorb" other non-Kimchi proofs.

 ### Vinegar circuits

-This is achieved by designing two circuits, similar to pickles's Step and Wrap, that mimic hiding the mismatches between the target proof system and kimchi.
+This is achieved by designing two circuits, similar to Pickles's Step and Wrap, that mimic hiding the mismatches between the target proof system and Kimchi.
 The 2 new 'generic' circuits we will call VinegarStep and VinegarWrap.
 Let us call the external proof we are consuming "target proof" --- we assume that it is a Step-like proof over Vesta.
 The structure of two new circuits will then look like:

 ```
 target proof -------------+